 2 Active sensor types and typical characteristics

-There are five active spaceborne sensor types addressed in this Recommendation:
+There are six active spaceborne sensor types addressed in this Recommendation:

+Type 1: Radar sounders – Sensors looking at nadir employing lower centre frequencies for ground-penetrating radar (GPR) applications, which measure the radar return from the Earth’s surface and subsurface to identify and characterize underground features such as aquifers and ice sheets.

-Type 1: Synthetic aperture radars (SAR) – Sensors looking to one side of the nadir track, collecting a phase and time history of the coherent radar echo from which a radar image of the Earth’s surface from the returned echo or topography from interferometric returns can be produced.
+Type 2: Synthetic aperture radars (SAR) – Sensors looking to one side of the nadir track, collecting a phase and time history of the coherent radar echo from which a radar image of the Earth’s surface from the returned echo or topography from interferometric returns can be produced.